Guides and Tutorials

-You have two options: 11x14 or 11x17.
+You have the following options: tabloid sizes 11x12, 11x14, 11x17, or 11x22 (broadsheet).
 Metric sizes are available, but not for print in the US.
-You can only create a PDF or an eNewspaper with metric tabloid sizes.
+You can only create a PDF or an eNewspaper with metric tabloid sizes from the USA site.

 Yes.
 Currently, our designer only supports up to 32 pages.
 However, anything over 24 pages will require you to get a custom order quote before you print.
 If you need more than 32 pages, you will need to not only get a custom quote, but you will need to design your newspaper using your own Desktop Publishing Software.
 If you are using your own software, please read our specifications listed under the "Help/Tutorial" menu.

 Yes.
 Our designer is accessible from any browser with an internet connection.
 Anyone who has access to your account can open and edit one of your designs.
 We do, however, recommend strongly that everyone use the same browser when editing your document.
 Moving between browsers could shift some of the text since each browser renders their kerning (space between letters) for letters differently.
 Also, don't work on the same project at the same time.
 Whoever saves last will win and erase what the other person has done.

 Most likely, you either used a different browser than the one you saved it in or you are using a different version of the same browser.
 Each browser renders their kerning (space between letters) for letters differently.
 This may cause some shift in the letters when you click on a text box.
 To avoid this, always use the same browser.
 It doesn't matter which one you use, so long as you use the same one.

 PLEASE NOTE: Most of our templates were designed in Google Chrome.
 Loading them in a different browser may cause some of the text to shift when you first click on a text box.
 However, once you replace the text and save it, it will always come up the way you saved it as long as you continue to use the same browser.